gkwelding/gkwelding.github.com/_posts/2013-08-09-why-its-important-to-know-how-to-use-your-tools.markdown

 * [dog by a river GIMP defaults 80% compression] [7] (483 kb)
 * [dog by a river GIMP defaults 70% compression] [8] (363 kb)
 * [dog by a river GIMP defaults 60% compression] [9] (297 kb)
-* [dog by a river GIMP tweaked 50% compression] [10] (164 kb)
+* [dog by a river GIMP tweaked 50% compression] [10] (193 kb)

 Now, [JPEGmini] [1] manages a quite respectable 380kb, and with a quality factor of 80 GIMP2 can only manage 483kb with the default settings.
 However, if we knock it down a further 10, to a quality factor or 70, then the resulting GIMP2 filesize is 363kb, a full 17kb smaller than [JPEGmini] [1]'s effort.
 And, to my untrained eye, I can see no difference between the two either.
 But how low can we go?
-Apparently as low as a quality factor of 50 apparently, and throwing in some tweaks to smoothing (cranked it all the way up to 1.0) and turning some subsampling option down to "4:2:0 chroma quartered", whatever the hell that means, got the file size down to a miniscule 164kb.
+Apparently as low as a quality factor of 50 apparently, and throwing in some tweaks to smoothing (cranked it up to 0.1) and turning some subsampling option down to "4:2:0 chroma quartered", whatever the hell that means, got the file size down to a miniscule 193 kb.
 And again, I may be commiting designer blasphemy here, I couldn't really see a difference between the [JPEGmini] [1] version and my heavily compressed version.

 Maybe that example image was a fluke?
 Lets try another image, something completely different.